Threshold Tuning for Compliance

 Production-Ready Python Implementation

 The following implementation demonstrates a configurable threshold validator that routes documents through graduated compliance states.
-It isolates tolerance logic from extraction routines, allowing research administrators to adjust bands without modifying core validation code.
+Tolerance logic is isolated from extraction routines so administrators can adjust bands without modifying core validation code.

 python